siogeile/sioga/readme.md

 #### Page specific features

-- __Is yoga for me infographic__
+- __Is yoga for me__

-  - A visual section on the landing page that answers questions with clarity and shows the user the benefits of yoga.
+  - A text section on the landing page that answers questions with clarity and lets users know what to expect from a class

   - The user will see the value of sioga classes and encourage them to encorporate yoga into their daily routine.